Living in Thailand with Kids: Real Costs & Family Life (2026)

 Settling in Chiang Mai and Koh Phangan

-In January, we moved to Koh Phangan.
-Yes, in January, the peak of the high season.
-Finding an affordable place to stay was much harder.
-At that time, in early 2020, there were also very few kindergartens.
-Still, we immediately found a spot for Lila.
+In January, we moved to Koh Phangan—right in the middle of high season.
+Finding an affordable place was tough, and kindergartens were scarce back then.
+Still, we somehow got Lila a spot again.

 Finding Accommodation in Thailand